rapidmvpco/searchByColumn/README.md

 }
 ```

 The Postgres query to  seach a specific column for like terms.
-No case sensitive
+Not case sensitive

 ```
 CREATE OR REPLACE FUNCTION search_table_column(p_search_term text)